anima-wg/brski-cloud/anima-brski-cloud.md

 ### Bootstrap via Cloud Registrar and Owner EST Service

 The Cloud Registrar returned a voucher to the Pledge.
-The Pledge MUST perform voucher verification as per BRSKI section 5.6.1.
+The Pledge MUST perform voucher verification as per Section 5.6.1 of {{BRSKI}}.

 The Pledge SHOULD extract the "est-domain" field from the voucher, and SHOULD continue with EST enrollment as per standard EST operation.
 Note that the Pledge has been instructed to connect to the EST server specified in the "est-domain" field, and therefore SHOULD use EST mechanisms, and not BRSKI mechanisms, when connecting to the EST server.